 That’s why sitting in traffic is so bad for your health.
 All around you are cars and trucks emitting PM 2.5, and as you breathe, that PM 2.5 easily settles deep into the lungs and enters the bloodstream.
-In the body, it triggers an inflammatory response, linked to higher risk of heart attack, stroke and even other diseases.

 Now that you know about this everyday risk, what can you do about it?
 There are limited options to reduce exposure.

 Avoid traffic congestion.
 This one isn’t exactly doable since let’s face it; you probably have little choice in how and when you have to be on the road.

 Turn off the air conditioning.
 If you’re stuck in traffic, don’t run your vehicle’s air conditioning, which will simply bring in unhealthy air.
 Switch over to the air recirculating option.